 Patience is waiting for the barista to fill up a bubble tea drink.
 It feels like the moment will never come, but patience embodies the journey to completion.
 When the bubble tea is ready, patience knows that the wait was not in vain and worth every second.
 Patience is acknowledging the value of waiting for something special.

-Self-control is choosing the smaller sized milk tea when the larger one seems overwhelmingly tempting.
+Self-control is choosing the smaller sized bubble tea when the larger one seems overwhelmingly tempting.
 Self-control is asking for no toppings when it feels easier not to.
 Self-control is choosing the better option for the future when the current situation is convincingly contradictory.

 Kindness is when the bubble tea, whose toppings are lacking, is offered some pearls by a fellow bubble tea.
 Perhaps life will never be fair, but if one bubble tea drink helps another out, they can all be delicious together.
 Kindness is sharing blessings with one another, which is a blessing in itself.